-We currently offer one 50-minute lesson per week in Key Stage 3, which means that the curriculum has in part been dictated by the teaching time available.
-Key Stage 3 students will sit termly assessments, based on what they are studying, three times per year.
-This means that students’ progress and performance is able to be monitored and tracked so that students can be clearly guided to improved outcomes.
-It also fosters opportunities for the sharing of good practice and ‘what works’ across the department.
+We currently offer one 50-minute lessons per week in KS3, which means that the curriculum has in part been dictated by the teaching time available.
+KS3 students will sit termly assessments based on what they are studying three times per year – this means that students’ progress and performance is able to be monitored and tracked so that students can be clearly guided to improved outcomes and also fostering opportunities for the sharing of good practice and ‘what works’ across the department.

-What is the intention of the Key Stage 3 curriculum?
+What is the intention of the KS3 curriculum?

 The national curriculum for art and design aims to ensure that all pupils:

-- Know and understand: know about great artists, craft makers and designers, and understand the historical and cultural development of their art forms.
+- Knowledge and Understanding - know about great artists, craft makers and designers, and understand the historical and cultural development of their art forms.

 Pupils should be taught to develop their creativity and ideas and increase proficiency in their execution.
 They should develop a critical understanding of artists, architects and designers, expressing reasoned judgements that can inform their own work.

 - to use a range of techniques to record their observations in sketchbooks, journals and other media as a basis for exploring their ideas